 The federal agency that provides health services to American Indians and Alaska Natives took a major step on Thursday to support contracting with Native-owned and operated businesses.

 A final rule for the Indian Health Service, a division of the Health and Human Services Department, was published in the Federal Register Thursday to further implement the Buy Indian Act, which was first enacted in 1910 to give preference to Native owned and controlled businesses in certain federal contracts.
-The Bureau of Indian Affairs, within the Interior Department, is the only other federal agency to which the Buy Indian Act applies.
+The Interior Department is the only other federal department to which the Buy Indian Act applies.

 The issuance of the final rule “means strengthening the requirements to set aside contracts for Native-owned and controlled business,” said Santiago Almaraz, an enrolled member of the San Carlos Apache Tribe and director of the Office of Management Services for the Indian Health Service, during a media briefing on Thursday.
 “This is part of our commitment to improve economic conditions, provide more opportunities for Native-owned businesses, and advance the Indian Health Service mission to support economic sustainability and development in Indian country.”

 A fact sheet from the Indian Health Service specifies this final rule replaces an existing one.
 The Government Accountability Office found the Buy Indian Act, then 105 years old, was still “a work in progress” as well as identified shortcomings in Interior and HHS’s use of it over the years.
 HHS still has two open recommendations––one on better clarifying policies about the act and another on data collection.
 The department agreed with both and demonstrated how it would make progress toward closing them through the then-proposed rule.